TheRealToxicDev/FiveMToDiscord-Docs/README.md

 # FiveMToDiscord-Docs
 Welcome to the FiveMToDiscord Logs Docs

+Here you can find useful information such as
+Contact options, Useful Info, Install Instructions and More

 FiveM-Discord Bot allows you have to have server notifications such as:

 * Player Death Notifications